 If you are having trouble making payments you can request forbearance on your Perkins loan.
 If you request forbearance, interest will continue to accrue on your Perkins loan and it will be due along with your monthly installment amount at the end of the forbearance period.
 However, depending on your situation, you may qualify for an unemployment or economic hardship deferment.

 Various deferments exist for Perkins borrowers.
 For instance, in-school deferments exist for students enrolled more than half-time.
 Others include: unemployment deferments (up to three years), economic hardship deferments (up to three years), active military service deferments (no limit), post active duty deferments (13 months), or forbearance (up to three years).
 Note – with forbearance, interest continues to accrue and there is no grace period.
-For more details about whether you qualify for deferment or forbearance you can talk to your Perkins contact at CWU.
+For more details about whether you qualify for deferment or forbearance you can talk to Financial Aid at CWU.